pmeiclx/scala_gear_simulation/README.md

 - Added option ResizableThreadPoolScheduler and minor enhancements and bugfixes in GearGUI.scala

 ## TODOs
-- Replace all println with a logging util.
+- Replace all println with a logging util
-- Fix TODOs listed in code.